-Rear Admiral Brian S. Pecha received his Bachelor’s degree in 1983 from the University of San Francisco and a medical degree from Stanford University School of Medicine in 1988.
-He completed residency training in Internal Medicine at Naval Hospital San Diego where he served as chief of residents.
-In 1991, he was assigned to Naval Hospital, Naples, Italy, as a staff Internist and department head, and for the final year of his tour, was director of Medical Services.
+Rear Adm.
+Brian S. Pecha received his bachelor’s degree in 1983 from the University of San Francisco and a medical degree from Stanford University School of Medicine in 1988.
+He completed residency training in internal medicine at Naval Hospital San Diego, where he served as chief of residents.
+In 1991 he was assigned to Naval Hospital, Naples, Italy, as a staff internist and department head, and for the final year of his tour was director of Medical Services.

-He entered civilian practice in 1994 and re-affiliated with the Navy Reserve the following year.
-Since then, his assignments have included Naval Reserve Hospital Oakland; Fleet Hospital 9; Naval Reserve Hospital Bremerton; Operational Health Support Unit Camp Pendleton; 1st Battalion 14th Marines; 4th Marine Division; and Headquarters Marine Forces Reserve.
+Pecha entered civilian practice in 1994 and re-affiliated with the Navy Reserve the following year.
+Since then his assignments have included Naval Reserve Hospital Oakland, Fleet Hospital 9, Naval Reserve Hospital Bremerton, Operational Health Support Unit Camp Pendleton, 1st Battalion 14th Marines, 4th Marine Division and Headquarters Marine Forces Reserve.
 He has served as a training officer, administrative officer, assistant officer-in-charge, officer-in-charge, battalion surgeon, division surgeon and force surgeon.
-From January 2011 to December 2012, he commanded 4th Medical Battalion, 4th Marine Logistics Group, with headquarters in San Diego.
+From January 2011 to December 2012 he commanded 4th Medical Battalion, 4th Marine Logistics Group, with headquarters in San Diego.

-In 2002, he was recalled to active duty and assigned as senior medical officer for the Branch Medical Clinic at Marine Corps Air Station Yuma, Arizona.
-In 2006, he was recalled with 1st Battalion 14th Marines, deploying to Anbar Province in Iraq as the Surgeon for Task Force Military Police, a major subordinate command of the 1st Marine Expeditionary Force.
-In March 2013, he was brought to active duty as the Force Surgeon for Marine Forces Reserve in New Orleans, and upon promotion in October 2013, was recalled again for a year as the medical officer of the Marine Corps.
-Upon demobilization, he resumed his role as deputy medical officer of the Marine Corps for Reserves and as deputy chief of the Navy Medical Corps for Reserves.
+In 2002 he was recalled to active duty and assigned as senior medical officer for the Branch Medical Clinic at Marine Corps Air Station Yuma.
+In 2006, he was recalled with 1st Battalion 14th Marines, deploying to Anbar Province in Iraq as the surgeon for Task Force Military Police, a major subordinate command of the 1st Marine Expeditionary Force.
+In March 2013, he was brought to active duty as the force surgeon for Marine Forces Reserve in New Orleans, and upon promotion in October 2013 was recalled again for a year as the medical officer of the Marine Corps.
+Upon demobilization he resumed his role as reserve deputy medical officer of the Marine Corps and as reserve deputy chief of the Navy Medical Corps.